saudiatepace/node-challenge/README.md

 npm install
 ```

-You should find that you have two new folders in your project.
+You should find that you have the new folder in your project.

 * `node_modules` - contains the npm packages for the tools we need